Carlo Acutis: Legacy

 Due to his enjoyment of video games in life, Acutis has been described as the "first gamer saint".
 A website was created for his canonisation cause.
 Others were created for educators, young people, and prayer groups, and for each of the four exhibitions that he inspired.

 Part of Acutis' popularity has been linked to how easily young people can identify with him, symbolized in the red polo shirt he is often shown wearing.

 In memory of Acutis, Bishops Raffaello Martinelli and Angelo Comastri have helped to organise a travelling photo exhibition of all the Eucharistic miracle sites.
 It has since travelled to dozens of different countries across five continents.
 The preface to the print version of the exhibit was written by Cardinal Angelo Comastri and has been translated into 18 languages.
 It has travelled to more than 10,000 places, including churches, congressional palaces, youth clubs, and welcome centres.
 The exhibit was also brought to the canonisation of Francisco and Jacinta Marto in Fátima, Portugal.

+The International Exhibition of Eucharistic Miracles by Carlo Acutis, led by the youth of the Lourdes Forane Parish, Thiruvananthapuram, was held on 20 September 2025, as part of the canonisation process of Carlo Acutis.

+The documentary Carlo Acutis: Roadmap to Reality focuses on Acutis's faith, digital experience, and the love of Eucharist that offer hope to the youth.